octavian-ganea/equidock_public/README.md

 using the file `src/test_all_methods/testset_random_transf.py`.

 Run `python -m src.inference_rigid` to produce EquiDock's outputs for all test files.
 This will create a new directory of PDB output files in `test_sets_pdb/`.

 Get RMSD numbers from our papers using `python -m src.test_all_methods.eval_pdb_outputset`.
+You can use this script to evaluate all other baselines.
 Baselines' output PDB files are also provided in  `test_sets_pdb/`